Easy RV Hacks: 50 Tips to Improve Your RV Experience

 5. Clothesline: Keep some clotheslines handy as well.
 You can use it to assist with laundry, hang wet towels and swimsuits, and tie cabinets closed when in transit.

-6. Bungee Straps for Cabinets: Another option to keep cabinets closed, while traveling, is to secure them with bungee straps.
+6. Bungee Straps for Cabinets: Another option to keep cabinets closed while traveling, is to secure them with bungee straps.
 The 3-inch loops with a ball end are useful for cabinet doors, and the ones with hooks on the ends are great for drawer handles.

 7. Dry Erase Boards: Dry erase boards have many uses.
 Magnetic ones can be hung on the refrigerator.
-Along with emergency information, you can post a checklist of things to do before heading out, a grocery list, or the Wi-Fi password.
+Along with emergency information, you can post a checklist of things to do before heading out, a grocery list, or the WiFi password.

-8. Use a Cordless Drill to Deploy Rear Stabilizers: If you have a travel trailer or fifth wheel without electric stabilizer jacks, than you are familiar with the chore of hand cranking them up and down.
+8. Use a Cordless Drill to Deploy Rear Stabilizers: If you have a travel trailer or fifth wheel without electric stabilizer jacks, then you are familiar with the chore of hand cranking them up and down.
 An easy solution is to use a rechargeable cordless drill.
 Simply attach a socket extension that fits your stabilizer jacks.
-Plug the socket into the jacks and let the drill do all the work.
+Plug the socket into the jacks and let the drill do the work.

-9. Prevent Burned Food with a Baking Stone: Place the stone in the center of the oven (make sure it doesn’t block all the ventilation holes).
+9. Prevent Burned Food With a Baking Stone: Place the stone in the center of the oven (make sure it doesn’t block all the ventilation holes).
 The stone will absorb the heat and distribute it evenly throughout the oven.
 No more burned cookies!

-RV Organization Hacks
+RV Hacks for Organization

 11. Badge Clips for Hanging Items: Badge clips can be used to hang lights from your awning, among many other things.